tropf/tmines/doc/error_reporting.md

 - error message
 - series of keystrokes to reproduce the crash
 - settings of the minefield: width, height, mine count and seed
+- terminal information: number of lines and cols
 - version information: version number and git commit build

 The program then writes this crash report to the file `tmines.crash` in the current working directory.